 Instead of dreading work and all the negative things that come along with it, change your outlook on things.
 There will always be people worse off and better off than you.
 While you are moaning about going to work, there are people in the world who would love to have a job and provide for themselves and their family.
 If walking to work makes you miserable, think of the many handicapped people who would love to be able to simply walk, never mind have a job.
 Giving thanks, having a positive attitude and being grateful for what you have is the one sure path to motivation, happiness and success.

 Preparation is key

-Here are a couple of things you could do on waking to make your Monday morning more enjoyable:
+Here are a few things you could do with your morning routine to make your Monday morning more enjoyable: